ingenmaffen/how-i-met-arch-linux/README.md

 ip link
 ```

-and if it list more than one option, you should wildly guess which one to use; I got lo, eno1, wwp0s29u1u6i6 and wlan0 and (miraculously) wlan0 is the one I will use.
+and if it lists more than one option, you should take a wild guess which one to use; I got lo, eno1, wwp0s29u1u6i6 and wlan0 and (miraculously) wlan0 is the one I will use.
 Write

 ```shell
 ctrl_interface=/run/wpa_supplicant